 Back to top

 Upon the completion of the cooperative education the student is required to present at the CSS Colloquium.
-The Colloquium includes a poster presentation, and a eight to ten minute oral presentation that describes their experiences and accomplishments in fulfilling their cooperative education requirement.
-CSS faculty, staff, students and cooperative education sponsors and the community are invited to attend.
-The colloquium is scheduled for the friday of the last week of instruction.
+The Colloquium includes a poster presentation, and an eight to ten minute oral presentation that describes their experiences and accomplishments in fulfilling their cooperative education requirement.
+CSS faculty, staff, students, cooperative education sponsors, and the community are invited to attend.
+The colloquium is scheduled for the Friday of the last week of instruction.
 Samples of past colloquium presentations can be found outside of the CSS labs (UW1 3rd floor).
 Questions about the colloquium, including a schedule of presenters, and special requirements for presentations, can be answered by the CSS Internship Coordinator, Janet McDaniel (firstname.lastname@example.org).

 Back to top